ktorn/completium-landing/docs/templates/template4.md

 <MathJax.Node formula={`qB = pB * \\frac{(1-f)*qA}{pA+(1-f)*qA}`} />
 </MathJax.Provider>

-This principle is explained in more detailed in the <Link to='/docs/dapp-dex'>DEX DApp</Link> example.
+This principle is explained in more details in the <Link to='/docs/dapp-dex'>DEX DApp</Link> example.

 ## API